YupengLei/IGN-CodeFoo-VideoPlayer/README.md

 ## 🚩 Description
-This app features include a responsive, single-page web app for IGN video playlists based on the UI design mock below, using API.
+This app features include a responsive, single-page web app for IGN video playlists based on the UI design mock for IGN, using API.
 Include a video player area, stylized video controls, and the playlist queue.

 ## 🚩 Tech